khrnchn/quidproquo/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
+- Thanks to Mr. Harish Durga for his laravel-quiz package.
-- Inspiration
+- Shoutout to filamentPHP for the awesome admin panel TALLkit.
-- References
+- Thanks to Dr. Firdaus for his project ideas.